jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

 <p>
-  Let&#8217;s take a look at the complete code for the dispatcher:
+  Let's take a look at the complete code for the dispatcher:

   <pre class="brush:js">/*